LTRR: Learning To Rank Retrievers for LLMs: RAG Method with Query Routing

 All retrievers utilize the sampled version of FineWeb corpus (15M documents)\cite{penedo2025fineweb}, and their retrieval strategies and corpus statistics remain hidden from both the generator and router (uncooperative environment).

 \paragraph{\textbf{Query Routing via LTRR}} Our RAG framework routes queries to a suitable retriever $\rModel_i$ from a pool of multiple retrievers $L_\rModel$.
 For each input instance $\instance$, we generate a query $\query$ via a query generation function $\queryGenerator(\instance)$.
 The core objective is to route this query to one or more retrievers that maximize the downstream performance of the RAG system.
-Formally, we introduce a router function $\ltrrRouter$ that maps queries to a ranked set of retrievers:

-where $\raRanking_{L_\rModel}$ is a ranking of retrievers reflecting the predicted utility of each retriever can give to the downstream generator $\llmModel$ for the given query.
+Formally, we introduce a router function $\ltrrRouter$ that maps queries to a ranked set of retrievers: where $\raRanking_{L_\rModel}$ is a ranking of retrievers reflecting the predicted utility of each retriever can give to the downstream generator $\llmModel$ for the given query.
 In our implementation, we route queries to the top-ranked retriever using a pairwise \xgboost-based router (chosen for its empirical effectiveness, as discussed in later sections).
-Importantly, we include a 'no-retrieval' option $\rModel_0$ in the ranking.
+Importantly, we include a `no-retrieval' option $\rModel_0$ in the ranking.
 This allows the system to bypass retrieval altogether when the router predicts that relying solely on the language model's parametric memory yields the best performance.

 \paragraph{\textbf{Generator}} We use Falcon3-10B-Instruct~\cite{Falcon3} as the generator in our RAG system.
 Inspired by recent work on prompting LLMs to reason with external information~\cite{jin2025searchR1, chen2025ReSearch}, we design prompts that instruct the model to explicitly assess the relevance and utility of each retrieved passage.
 Specifically, the model is prompted to reflect on how to use the passages in a \texttt{<think>} section, followed by its final answer in a \texttt{<answer>} section.
 We extract only the content within the \texttt{<answer>} tag as the system's output.
 For ill-formatted generations, a fallback prompt omitting explicit reasoning is used.
-Full prompt details are provided in Appendix~\ref{sec:app:prompts}.
+Full prompt details are provided in the codebase and Appendix \ref{sec:app:prompts}.